ValtteriL/OpalOPC/README.md

 ```

 This command creates MSIX and Snapd packages of OpalOPC.
-The Snapd package is automatically uploaded to Snap store, but MSIX needs to be uploaded by hand to Microsoft Partner Portal.
+The Snapd package is automatically uploaded to Snap store, but need to be promoted to latest/stable by hand in Snapd listing page.
+MSIX needs to be uploaded by hand to Microsoft Partner Portal.

 ### Update website